Lester Holt / NBC News

 With Mandela and fellow anti-apartheid icon Archbishop Desmond Tutu among Vilikazi’s residents or former residents, it is the only street in the world to boast two Nobel Laureates.
 It continues to draw thousands of well wishers since Mandela’s death.

-Ron Allen / NBC News
+Lester Holt / NBC News

 Henry Williams was visiting from Queens New York.
 So was Emma Gibson of Pomona California.
 They were with tour group from the States that just happened to be in South Africa as the country and many around the world mourned and celebrated their former president.